CSCfi/csc-user-guide/docs/apps/gpaw.md

 !!! warning "Note:"
     In CSC environment GPAW calculations are run with the **gpaw-python** command.

+### Enabling ELPA

+In Mahti, GPAW can use the ELPA library to speed up the diagonalization step.
+Especially with LCAO calculations ELPA can improve the performance.
+In order to use ELPA, the `'use_elpa'` : True` setting needs to be included in the parallelization options in GPAW input, see [GPAW documentation](https://wiki.fysik.dtu.dk/gpaw/documentation/lcao/lcao.html#notes-on-performance) for more information.

+### Batch script examples

 **Example parallel batch script for Puhti**

 ```